 September is here once again, and that means it’s time to get your car in gear for the new school year.
-Whether you’re a parent who is on drop-off and/or pick-up duty, or a student who drives yourself to high school or college, you know how important it is to have reliable transportation.
+Whether you’re a parent who is on drop-off and/or pick-up duty or a student who drives yourself to high school or college, you know how important it is to have reliable transportation.
 In fact, a capable car is basically mandatory in order to make it a successful school year, because that’s how you get to class safely and on-time before the first bell rings.
+Make sure your heat and air conditioning are working as they should to ensure your comfort during those long drop-off and pick-up car lines.

 Replace Your Windshield Wipers